Heixier/pranks/README.md

 ## Parrot
 Curls a parrot into their terminal config files (curl parrot.live is down at the time of writing).

-## Sandstorm
+## Jam
-Blasts the user with some darude.
+Blasts the user with their most desired song.
 This script can be run manually with an argument to delay the time the sound plays.
 #### Note
 This script will not run if the user is connected to anything other than speakers due to safety reasons.
 There is a commit where it forcefully changes the port to speakers, however it was removed due to pulseaudio sometimes crashing.